LJWittenberg/overwatch-database/GOALS.md

 - [x] Implement basic script to load and display hero data

 ## Phase 2: Data Expansion
-- [ ] Add info and discalimer in Readme.md
+- [x] Add info and discalimer in Readme.md
 - [ ] Add more heroes and detailed tips
-- [ ] Implement search functionality by role
 - [ ] Verify and update hero tips for accuracy

 ## Phase 3: User Interface